 There are an estimated 600 structures and 3,500 people in the South Boulder Creek floodplain within city limits.
-Flood mitigation studies have looked at several locations along the creek and through extensive public feedback and analysis, found the best location for stormwater detention was near US-36 on property owned by the University of Colorado-Boulder.
+Flood mitigation studies have looked at several locations along the creek and through extensive public feedback and analysis, found the best location for flood detention was near US-36 on property owned by the University of Colorado-Boulder.

 Over the last 80 years, South Boulder Creek has flooded significantly six times, with overtopping of US-36 happening in 1969 and 2013.
 As a result, the city has been working to mitigate future flood impacts over the last decade.
 Learn about major milestones in the South Boulder Creek Flood Mitigation project.
 Review past milestones here.
-Major Milestones.